 The oldest recorded source of "emeralds" was discovered in Egypt; it is possible that the mines were peridot mines.
 There was little distinction between different green stones in antiquity, with all green jewels being referred to as emeralds.

 Until substantial concentrations were discovered in the Americas in the 16th century, the legendary Egyptian emerald mines, often known as Cleopatra's emerald mines, were the world's primary supplier of emeralds.
 Sikat and Zabara, two mining locations in Egypt's emerald region, are located in around 40 square miles of harsh desert east of Aswan, between the Nile and the Red Sea.

 This is where nearly all of the emeralds originated.
-Since 2000 B.C., emeralds have been mined in this area.
+Since 2000 B.C., they have been mined in this area.
 The mines were forgotten during the Middle Ages and were not recovered until 1818.